Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 Facet by null, empty, or blank

 An empty cell is a cell that is set to contain a string, but doesn’t have any characters in it (a zero-length string).
-This can be a leftover from an operation that removed characters, or from manually editing a cell and deleting its contents.
+This can be left over from an operation that removed characters, or from manually editing a cell and deleting its contents.

 Facet by star or flag